 Pigeons are recorded by electronic timing systems scanning the birds as they enter the home loft as winners decided by as little as 100 of a second.
 All birds are released from a same specific location to return to same common loft.
 The fastest bird to complete the journey from point A to B is the winner.

 One loft pigeon racing is now becoming popular all around the world.
 With this kind of race, fanciers are able to compare their bloodlines on an equal basis against the many other pigeons.

 Racing Pigeon Training

 Racing pigeon are kept in a specially designed cages known as their lofts.
 About the age of 4 weeks until the end of their last racing day career, loft is the Pigeon’s home where it returns.
 Racing pigeon chicks are moved in a separate section or loft when they are usually 22 to 25 days old.
-At this section they learn, to located the water, explore the area and start eating.
+As a result they learn, to located the water, explore the area and start eating.

 Racer Pigeon Secrets

-Widowhood method allows racer to raise a baby in their nest box.
+Furthermore Widowhood method allows racer to raise a baby in their nest box.
 Once the baby grows and able to eat and drink, fanciers remove the hen and often close the nest box.
-The only time next they see their mates or enter back their nest is upon returning from a race or training day.
+As a result the only time next they see their mates or enter back their nest is upon returning from a race or training day.

 Pigeon Racing USA

 Pigeon Racing in USA was introduced in United States about 1875, however the regular racing did not begin until the end of 1878.
 According to the American Racing Pigeon Union, there are 15,000 registered lofts under two accrediting groups.
 Similarly Shady Hills, Florida is home to a pigeon racing club and hosts annual racing tournaments and events.